sudosu404/tailnet-cli/THREAT_MODEL.md

 ## Security Updates

-- tsbridge follows Go's security update cycle
+- tailnet follows Go's security update cycle
 - Dependencies are regularly updated
 - Security issues should be reported via GitHub issues (public project)
 - No formal security advisory process exists

 ## Disclaimer

-tsbridge is provided as-is for use in trusted environments.
-Users deploying tsbridge accept responsibility for:
+tailnet is provided as-is for use in trusted environments.
+Users deploying tailnet accept responsibility for:

 - Evaluating its suitability for their use case
 - Implementing additional security controls as needed